for Veterans and the Public

 Some side effects can be hard to deal with.
 One way to cope with them is to know what to watch out for and have a plan to deal with problems that come up.

 That's why you need to talk to your VA provider about the risk of side effects from different drugs, before you start therapy.

 At the beginning of any treatment, you go through a period of adjustment--a time when your body has to get used to the new drugs you're taking.
 Sometimes you'll have headaches, an upset stomach, fatigue, or aches and pains.
-These side effects may go away after a few weeks or so.
+These side effects may go away after a few days or a few weeks.

 If you notice any unusual or severe reactions after starting or changing a drug, report the side effects to your provider immediately.

 More information is available in the Side Effects Guide.